 There are three workflows for adding a data store item to your portal.
 The one you use depends on whether you need to register a new data store, want to create a data store item for an existing data store, or your existing data store is registered with multiple federated servers.

-- You're registering a database or file share with a federated server.
+- You're registering a database, cloud data warehouse, or file share with a federated server.

 You may have a registered database or file share data store created under one of the following conditions for which you now want to create a data store item: